OpenBW/BWAPI4J/README.md

  - Eclipse installed (preferably [Eclipse CDT](https://www.eclipse.org/cdt/) with out-of-the-box support for C++)
  - Gradle, JUnit, and Git plugins for Eclipse
  - Alternatively to Eclipse / Eclipse Gradle plugin: [Gradle install](https://gradle.org/install/)
- - BrooDat.mpq, StarDat.mpq, BrooDat.mpq from the [original BW](https://www.battle.net/download/getInstallerForGame?os=win&locale=enUS&version=LIVE&gameProgram=STARCRAFT) (available for free)
+ - BrooDat.mpq, StarDat.mpq, Patch_rt.mpq from the [original BW](https://www.battle.net/download/getInstallerForGame?os=win&locale=enUS&version=LIVE&gameProgram=STARCRAFT) (available for free)
  - At least one melee map.
 For example from the [SSCAIT map pack](https://sscaitournament.com/files/sscai_map_pack.zip)

  	Note: the original game does not have to be installed.
 Only the 3 files mentioned are required.